parcio/blog/content/posts/2022/05/Plotting-with-ggplot/index.md

 })
 ```

 You can also use the `.Rprofile` to load a set of libraries you frequently use e.g. `ggplot2`.
-But conceder that loading a library takes time.
+But concider that loading a library takes time.
 ```R
 library(httpgd)
 library(ggplot2)